carlst99/ScrimBot/README.md

 - **help**
 Shows information about all available commands

-- **add-roles [channelID] [messageID] [reactionEmote] [role]**
+- **add-roles [channel] [messageID] [reactionEmote] [role]**
-Finds the message with the given ID in the given channel, and assigns a role to all users who have reacted with the given emote
+Finds the message with the given ID in the given channel, and assigns a role to all users who have reacted with the given emote.

+You can pass the `channel` and `role` arguments in as either links (e.g. #general, @scrim-role), names (e.g. general, scrim-role) or IDs.

 - **remove-role [role]**
-Removes the given role from all users who have been assigned it
+Removes the given role from all users who have been assigned it.

 - **randomise [role] *[leaderOne] [leaderTwo]***
 Randomly places all members with the provided role into two teams.
-Optionally, two leaders may be provided
+Optionally, two leaders may be provided.

 - **distribute-accounts [role]**
-Begins a guided process to distribute Jaeger accounts via DM to all users with the provided role
+Begins a guided process to distribute Jaeger accounts via DM to all users with the provided role.

 - **cancel-account-distribution**
-Cancels an account distribution request made by the calling user
+Cancels an account distribution request made by the calling user.

 ### Setup